-Each place of business and each branch office shall be supervised by a supervising broker.
-The supervising broker shall exercise reasonable and adequate supervision of the provision of real estate brokerage services by associate brokers and salespersons assigned to the branch office.
-The supervising broker may designate another broker to assist in administering the provisions of this section.
-The supervising broker does not relinquish overall responsibility for the supervision of the acts of all licensees assigned to the branch office.
-Factors to be considered in determining whether the supervision is reasonable and adequate include but are not limited to the following:
+Each place of business, each branch office, and each real estate team shall be supervised by a supervising broker.
+The supervising broker shall exercise reasonable and adequate supervision of the provision of real estate brokerage services by associate brokers and salespersons assigned to the branch office or real estate team.
+The supervising broker may designate another broker to assist in administering the provisions required by this section, but such designation does not relieve the supervising broker of responsibility for the supervision of the acts of all licensees assigned to the branch office or real estate team.
+Factors to be considered in determining whether the supervision is reasonable and adequate include the following: